Mindset (computer): Description

 The system architecture is based on the Intel 80186, with proprietary VLSI chips that enhance and speed up the graphics.
-Although it is disk compatible with the IBM PC's DOS, its enhanced graphics capabilities make achieving full IBM compatibility more difficult than its competitors.
+These capabilities make achieving full IBM compatibility more difficult than its competitors.
 Bill Gates became involved with development, assisting Mindset in emulating IBM character graphics without losing performance.
-Once Mindset officials determined that most of the desirable software was compatible, development was frozen and the OS burned to ROM, which locked out 20% of the PC software base, including Microsoft Flight Simulator.
-WordStar is one of the PC applications reported to run, and Mindset publicized a list of 60 applications that run unmodified.
+Once Mindset officials determined that most of the desirable software was compatible, development was frozen and the operating system burned to ROM, which locked out 20% of the IBM PC software base, including Microsoft Flight Simulator.
+WordStar is one of the applications reported to run, and Mindset publicized a list of 60 applications that run unmodified.
 The software base was expected to increase dramatically once a final version of Windows was released.

 Mindset's design is modular in many aspects.
 The top of the case has an opening to access its system bus; this allows for the expansion module to plug into the main computer module to add memory and one or two disk drives.
 The Mindset was designed by several ex-Atari engineers like the Amiga 1000, another computer of the era with an advanced graphics subsystem and modular expandability.
 Jack Tramiel (forming Tramel Technology, Ltd.) tried to buy Mindset's technology in Spring of 1984.

-A dual 5.25" floppy drive module that sits above the main unit was available and part of the common sales configuration for the system.
-The module also includes expansion memory as well.
+A dual 5.25-inch floppy drive module that sits above the main unit was available and part of the common sales configuration for the system.
+The module also includes 224 KB of expansion memory as well.

 Mindset has dual front-mounted ROM cartridge ports with a locking knob on the left side of the main computer module to lock the ROM modules into place.
 The Mindset has the option (through its System Configuration Utility) to be able to select whether the system boots from left or right ROM carts, or disk drive.
 Cartridges can also contain CMOS RAM, which is retained when unplugged by a battery in the cartridge case.
 Cartridges were envisioned to be a primary medium for software distribution on the Mindset, but sales of the system were too low for cartridges to be economical, and software was distributed on disk instead.

 While released in 1984, models of the M1001 Mindset computer with BIOS ROM code 1.07 and earlier show a copyright notice of (c) 1983 Mindset Computer Corp.

+Sound processor

+Mindset has a custom sound-processor (CSP).
+The optional Sound Module adds a second CSP, along with a right channel audio output jack.
+There are four operating modes: